 Bring the drama by applying black liner all around your eye.
 Feel free to extend into a wing or add lipstick as you wish, or keep it simple for a Parisian feel.

 Colored mascara paired with eyeliner in the same hue certainly draws attention to your beautiful brown eyes.
 Combine this deep blue with a little bit of gold shimmer and no one will be able to look away.

 A punchy shade of lipstick can brighten any makeup look for brown eyes, especially in a warm orange tone.
-Try Fenty's Mattemoiselle Plush Matte Lipstick in Saw-C ($18)
+Try Hourglass's Confession Ultra Slim High-Intensity Refillable Lipstick in I Desire ($39).

 Classic black liner, mascara, and red lipstick never get old, and we love how they bring out the rich drama in brown eyes.

 Soft and Subtle

 Nothing says post-vacation glow like this look.
 Try using a dewy primer under your foundation, then add a few drops of liquid highlighter on top.
 This is a surefire way to get that holiday radiance, even if you spent the weekend on your couch.